 A well-known Akita bijin is Ono no Komachi, a poet in the early Heian period who is said to be exceptionally beautiful.
-Her beauty is so celebrated that the word komachi has been used to mean feminine beauty!
+Her beauty is so celebrated that the word Komachi has been used to mean feminine beauty!

 Yuzawa City is known to be the birthplace of Ono no Komachi.
-Every year on the second Sunday of June, the Komachi festival is held at Yuzawa City to celebrate the birth of Ono no Komachi.
-Seven women don ichime-gasa hats and kimono to present seven of Ono no Komachi’s poems.
+Every year on the second Sunday of June, the Komachi Festival is held in Yuzawa City to celebrate the birth of Ono no Komachi.
+Seven women don traditional hats (seen above), and kimono to present seven of Ono no Komachi’s poems.

 Since the hats have long veils attached to them, it can be difficult to see the beauty of the women.
 However, that may be the Japanese preference for traditional beauty which is elegant and doesn’t require ‘showing off’.

 Perhaps many men may begin to flock to Akita after reading this article.
 Personally, I haven’t visited Akita yet to see if this long-standing belief about Akita is true.
 However, beauty is always subjective because the women and men you find beautiful may not be in line with what others consider beautiful.
 Therefore, the belief about Akita beauties may not hold true for you!